promisinghan/Nile/README.md

 # **Nile**

 ## What is Nile?
-Blockchain Marketplace for Intellectual Properties using cutting edge Auction Smart Contract in Solidity
+E-auction on Blockchain for Intellectual Properties using cutting edge Auction Smart Contract in Solidity

 ## Description
 The Nile Marketplace component provides a trading platform for intellectual property trademarks, copyrights, patents, trade secrets using blockchain-based smart contracts.
 It can be used to implement auctions using different pricing models and follow the trade transactions to conclusions including successful receipt of the traded item.